 - Expect less – The amount of butter you start out with is not the same amount you will end with.
 Expect to have just a bit less than 1 cup of browned butter as some of the liquid evaporates during the browning process.

-How to achieve a chewy pumpkin cookie
+How to bake chewy pumpkin cookies

 Pumpkin cookies are SO delicious but SO tricky to get just right.
 Due to the amount of moisture in pumpkin, pumpkin cookies tend to be more light and fluffy rather than dense and chewy…which is how I like my cookies to be.
 It took quite a few tests, but here is what is needed to get a dense and chewy pumpkin cookie: